 The Tele Plus comes with a single-cutaway Alder body like Standard Telecaster.
 It has the common C-shaped maple neck and maple fretboard.
 The fretboard has 9.5” radius and has 22 jumbo frets.

-It’s heavily lacquered with the beautiful gloss finish, making the maple neck so smooth and glassy.
+It’s heavily lacquered with a beautiful gloss finish, making the maple neck so smooth and glassy.
 In the same manner, the fretboard which has the same finish offers the advantage for fast play.

 Due to its finish, it’s vintage-looking.
 But, the neck contour is also significant, especially for old-school thumb-round-the-neck blues.
-Not only that, but it can also accommodate modern arpeggios and faster finger technique.
+Not only that, but it can also accommodate modern arpeggios and faster finger techniques.

 Finally, the action is low which is great to produce that Tele twang.